akhteramin/DataSocietyAssesment/README.md

 * Access Control List for Web URL.
 * Weather Information should be presented in a more organized manner.
 More API could be used to make the user interaction interactive.
 * Should Have an Error message policy.
+* For better project packaging, Docker can be used.